Gengatharan1/ds_car_price_analysis/README.md

 # Car Dheko - Used Car Price Prediction

-## Keywords From This Project
-1. Data Cleaning and Preprocessing
-2. Exploratory Data Analysis
-3. Machine Learning Model Development
-4. Price Prediction Techniques
-5. Model Evaluation and Optimization
-6. Model Deployment
-7. Streamlit Application Development
-8. Documentation and Reporting

-## Domain
-Automotive Industry

-## Problem Statement:
+## Problem Statement

-### Objective:
+### Objective
 The object aim is to enhance the CarDheko customer experience and streamline the pricing process by leveraging machine learning.
 Requirement includes creation an accurate and user-friendly streamlit tool that predicts the prices of used cars based on various features.
 This tool should be deployed as an interactive web application for both customers and sales representatives to use seamlessly.

-### Project Scope:
+### Project Scope
 We have historical data on used car prices from CarDekho, including various features such as make, model, year, fuel type, transmission type, and other relevant attributes from different cities.
 Your task as a data scientist is to develop a machine learning model that can accurately predict the prices of used cars based on these features.
 The model should be integrated into a Streamlit-based web application to allow users to input car details and receive an estimated price instantly.

+## Domain
+Automotive Industry

 ## Tools Used